This Billionaire’s Secret Could

 When these skeletons appear, they’re sending share prices down 20% or much more – which, again, completely defeats the point of buying for income in the first place.

-This isn’t an either/or choice.
-There is safe, meaningful yield out there, with potential appreciation to boot, but it requires a different way of thinking about the market.
+We don’t see this as an either/or choice.
+Rather, there is safe yield out there, with potential appreciation to boot, but it requires a different way of thinking about the market.

 It requires what’s known as “Second-Level Thinking.”

-Back to Howard Marks, the intrepid billionaire I mentioned earlier.
-He’s probably the richest and smartest money manager that most individual investors have never heard of.
+Enter renowned value investor Howard Marks, probably the richest and smartest money manager that individual investors have never heard of.

-The firm he and his colleagues started back in 1995 is Oaktree Capital Group (OAK) – which today has a cool $100 billion under management.
+He’s the chief of Oaktree Capital Group (OAK) – which has a cool $100 billion under management.

 And his four decades of investment experience have earned him a regular spot on Forbes’ World Billionaires list for several years running.

 Though you may not know him, Marks is well known among investment insiders – not only for his giant returns, but also for his prescient writing.
-He publishes regular commentary in his Oaktree Memos – which are read religiously by many of the greatest investors in the world.
+He publishes regular commentary in his Oaktree Memos – which are read religiously by many of the greatest investors in the world, including Warren Buffett himself.

 What I find fascinating about Marks, however, is outlined in an obscure chapter of his excellent book The Most Important Thing: Uncommon Sense for the Thoughtful Investor.
 It’s a work that won acclaim from legendary investors Joel Greenblatt, Jeremy Grantham, Seth Klarman, and even Warren Buffett.